lisitsyn/tapkee/README.md

 There are a few cases when you'd want to put some definitions:

 - To enable unit-tests compilation add to `-DBUILD_TESTS=1` to `[definitions]` when building.
 Please note that building unit-tests require googletest.
+If you are running Ubuntu you may install `libgtest-dev` package for that.
+  Otherwise, if you have gtest sources around you may provide them as `-DGTEST_SOURCE_DIR` and `-DGTEST_INCLUDES_DIR`.
+  If may also download gtest with the following command:
-The simplest way to make it available before building is `wget http://googletest.googlecode.com/files/gtest-1.6.0.zip && unzip -q gtest-1.6.0.zip && cd gtest-1.6.0 && cmake . && make && cd .. && rm gtest-1.6.0.zip`.
+  `wget http://googletest.googlecode.com/files/gtest-1.6.0.zip && unzip -q gtest-1.6.0.zip && cd gtest-1.6.0 && cmake . && make && cd .. && rm gtest-1.6.0.zip`.
+  Downloaded sources will be used by Tapkee on build.
-  To run tests use `make test` command or its equivalent.
+  To run tests use `make test` command (or better 'ctest -VV').

 - To enable precomputation of kernel/distance matrices which can speed-up algorithms (but requires much more memory) add `-DPRECOMPUTED=1` to `[definitions]` when building.